 “I would say that I was taking more than I ever should have,” he added.

-Buchalter said a simple fall, an injury, or sleeping in a bad position would all cause his back to flare up.
+Buchalter said a simple fall, an injury or sleeping in a bad position would cause his back to flare up.

-Then in 2010, Buchalter thought he had found a better approach when he was introduced to a new doctor -- Dr. William Tham, a pain specialist in Annapolis, Maryland.
+In 2010, Buchalter thought he had found a better approach when he was introduced to a new doctor: Dr. William Tham, a pain specialist in Annapolis, Maryland.

-According to Buchalter, Tham told him, "There's this new medication that I think will keep you outta the emergency room."
-That medication was SUBSYS, a spray that the patient squeezed under their tongue and then held the medicine there for up to one minute.
+According to Buchalter, Tham told him, "There's this new medication that I think will keep you out of the emergency room."
+That medication was SUBSYS, which patients spray and hold under their tongue for up to a minute.

-But it didn’t matter that patients didn’t have cancer pain, Patty Nixon, a former Insys employee told “Nightline.”
+But it didn’t matter if patients had cancer pain, Patty Nixon, a former Insys employee told “Nightline” last year.
 Nixon’s role at Insys, she said, was getting insurance companies to sign off on payments for SUBSYS prescriptions.
 It was one part of the alleged years-long scheme that cheated millions of dollars from insurers, including Medicare.
-According to her, only around 10 percent of patients she helped to get prior authorization for insurance payments actually had cancer.
+According to Nixon, only around 10% of patients for whom she helped to get prior authorization for insurance payments actually had cancer.

-What mattered, Nixon said, was that the patient was insured so that Insys employees could make sure those SUBSYS prescriptions were paid for.
+What mattered, Nixon said, was for patients to be insured so that Insys employees could make sure those SUBSYS prescriptions were paid for.

-Nixon said the lies were all based on a script she would read over the phone that Insys executives instructed her to follow when speaking to insurance companies what they called “the spiel.”
+Nixon said the lies were all based on a script that she would read over the phone, which Insys executives instructed her to follow when speaking to insurance companies.
+They called it “The spiel.”

-National Cancer Institute describes breakthrough cancer pain as when a cancer patient, who may already experience chronic pain, has a sudden increase in pain, or a severe flare-up.
+The National Cancer Institute describes breakthrough cancer pain as when a cancer patient, who may already experience chronic pain, has a sudden increase in pain or a severe flare-up.

-Nixon said she started learning about the patient deaths from doing her own research.
+Nixon said she started learning about the patient deaths through her own research.

 “I don't think people really understand what it's like to live with this,” she continued.
 “It's not easy to sit here and have this interview with you.
 But I still have my voice and they don't.”

-Sarah Fuller was a 32-year-old New Jersey woman who had battled chronic pain after a series of car accidents.
-When treatments had left her struggling with an opioid addiction, she turned to New Jersey family physician Dr. Vivienne Matalon.
+Sarah Fuller was a 32-year-old New Jersey woman who had been battling chronic pain after a series of car accidents.
+When treatments left her struggling with opioid addiction, she turned to New Jersey family physician Dr. Vivienne Matalon.

-Her mother Deborah Fuller told “Nightline that she ”said [to Matalon], ‘Sarah is addicted to painkillers.
-So when you deal with her chronic pain, you gotta find another avenue like maybe yoga or something like that or physical therapy, something that isn't drugs.’”
+Fuller’s mother, Deborah Fuller, told “Nightline” last year that she said to Matalon, “Sarah is addicted to painkillers.
+So when you deal with her chronic pain, you gotta find another avenue, like maybe yoga or something like that, or physical therapy.
+Something that isn't drugs.”

-But Fuller said Matalon disregarded the family’s plea.
-During a January 2015 appointment, Sarah Fuller was prescribed SUBSYS -- an appointment that Fuller said was accompanied by an Insys sales rep.
+But Deborah Fuller said Matalon disregarded the family’s plea.
+During a January 2015 appointment, Sarah Fuller was prescribed SUBSYS -- an appointment that Deborah Fuller said was accompanied by an Insys sales rep.

 The following day, according to court documents, that Insys sales rep texted her manager about how to get Matalon into the Insys speakers program, which federal prosecutors allege was a bribe to get doctors to prescribe SUBSYS.

 These programs, hosted by pharmaceutical companies, are legal and are commonly held to teach doctors about new medications.
-But in the case with Insys, prosecutors argue that the company conceived its programs as a front for bribes.
+But in the case of Insys, prosecutors argue that the company conceived its program as a front for bribes.

-“One of the things that they do is they identify medical providers, physicians, that are high prescribers of opioids, in general, pain-management doctors, not oncologists,” Hollawell said.
+“One of the things that they do is they identify medical providers [and] physicians that are high prescribers of opioids in general.
+Pain-management doctors, not oncologists,” Hollawell said.

-Dr. Tham, the pain specialist who treated Buchalter, was allegedly part of Insys’ speaker series.
-He received at least $55,000 from Insys between 2013 and 2016, according to the Centers for Medicare & Medicaid Services’ Open Payments database.
-Open Payments is CMS’ national transparency program that collects and publishes information about financial relationships between the healthcare industry (drug companies) and healthcare providers (doctors, hospitals).
+Tham, the pain specialist who treated Buchalter, was allegedly part of Insys’ speaker series.
+He received at least $55,000 from Insys between 2013 and 2016, according to the Centers for Medicare and Medicaid Services’ (CMS) Open Payments database.
+Open Payments is CMS’ national transparency program that collects and publishes information about financial relationships between the health care industry (drug companies) and health care providers (doctors, hospitals).